-If the prospective graduate student does not meet the 2.5 GPA minimum, he/she may file a request for GPA waiver for admission to a graduate program.
-The Dean or Chair of the respective college or program within the University will consider admission on a case-by-case basis.
+If the 2.5 GPA minimum is not met, the prospective graduate student may file a request for GPA waiver for admission to a graduate program.
+The dean or chair of the respective college or program within the University will consider admission on a case-by-case basis.
 A prospective student who chooses not to request a GPA waiver or whose waiver request is not accepted may request admission as a non-degree student.
 The student may take two graduate courses, provided the student meets all other admission requirements.
 The courses may be taken concurrently or separately as long as the student maintains continuous enrollment and achieves a cumulative GPA of 3.0 or higher after completing both courses.
-Upon successful completion of the two graduate courses with a cumulative GPA of 3.0 or higher, the student may apply for admission to a graduate degree program.
-If the student does not meet the cumulative GPA of 3.0 or higher after completing two graduate courses, he/ she may apply for a GPA waiver if one has not been requested; otherwise the student will be dismissed from the University and may not reapply for a period of six months.
+Upon successful completion of the two graduate courses with the minimum cumulative GPA, the student may apply for admission to a graduate degree program.
+If one does not meet the cumulative GPA after completing both graduate courses, the student may apply for a GPA waiver if one has not been requested; otherwise, the student will be dismissed from the University and may not reapply for a period of six months.